Generic Name: brentuximab vedotin

 Generic Version Available: No

-Adcetris is a CD30-directed antibody-drug conjugate approved for anaplastic large cell lymphoma, classical Hodgkin lymphoma and peripheral T-cell lymphoma.
+Adcetris is a CD30-directed antibody-drug conjugate approved for anaplastic large cell lymphoma and classical Hodgkin lymphoma.

 Adcetris consists of an antibody that binds to the CD30 receptor on cancerous B cells plus the strong chemotherapy drug monomethyl auristatin E. This drug is too toxic to use as a systemic medication by itself, but the antibody carries it directly to cancer cells.